lukechilds/expired/README.md

 #### expired.in(headers)

-Returns the amount of milliseconds until the resource will expire.
+Returns the amount of milliseconds from the current date until the resource will expire.
 If the resource has already expired it will return a negative integer.

 #### expired.on(headers)